rei/rei-cedar-docs/docs/components/tabs/README.md

 - Ensure that each tab label is unique
 - Never truncate tab labels
 - Use title caps for tab labels
+- Tab headers can be animated, but tab content should not be

 ## Behavior